Gammel Strand 44: Salomon family

 At the time of the 1860 census, No. 12 was home to 53 residents in nine households.
-Amsel Gottschalk Salomonsen was still residing with his wife and two of his daughters in the ground floor apartment to the right.
+Amsel Gottschalk Salomonsen still resided with his wife and two of his daughters in the ground floor apartment to the right.
 Jacob Christian Borreby, a junk dealer, resided on the ground floor to the left with his wife Ane Larsine f.
 Jukumsen, their two daughters (aged 14 and 27), one maid and one lodger.
 Hertvig Samuel Levin, a broker (vekselmægler), resided on the ground floor with his wife Hanne Levin (née Ischarel) and one maid.
 Carl Ferdinand Wessel Brown, a teacher in mathematics and physics at the Agricultural Academy, resided on the first floor to the right with his wife Mette Charlotte Wessel Brown (née Skeel) and one maid.
 Peder Knudsen Hansen, a businessman (mægler) and lieutenant in the Civil Gyard, resided on the first floor to the left with his wife Cæcilie Kristiane Hansen (née Rosberg), their two children (aged three and five), a 30-year-old office clerk and one maid.
 Cosman Levysohn, a textile merchant, resided on the second floor to the right with his wife Henriette Levysohn f.
 Eschel, a 31-year-old unmarried daughter and one maid.
 Frederik Christian Gebhard Kell, a hotelier, resided in the second floor apartment to the left with his wife Boline Christiane Kell (née Jensen), his sister Caroline Amalie Mathisen, one maid, the businessman (grosserer) Bernhard Lipman Marcus, Marcus' wife Doris Marcus (née Wolff), their five childewn (aged one to 11) and two maids.
 Jens August Edvard Thanning, a broker (vekselmægler), resided on the third floor to the right with his wife Thora Emilie Thanning (née Møller), their two children (aged nine and 12) and one maid.
 Lars Olsen, the proprietor of the tavern in the basement, resided in the associated dwelling with his wife Karen Olsen f.
 Nielsen, their three children (aged five to 13) and one maid.